zacharlie/spatial-dbstack/README.md

 This is very PostgreSQL specific, and a number of the services support postgresql specific geodata (e.g. pg_tileserv).
 Using FDW for other geometry/ geography types likely won't work effectively for all services, and some ETL between data types and WKB can be expected as a requirement.
 If you want geodata services on top of another DBMS then you may have to configure services like [tegola](https://github.com/go-spatial/tegola) yourself.
 YMMV.

 TL;DR: Use PostgreSQL.

+## Sample geodata binaries in the repo

+I have included some geodata binaries I am using for demo production.
+Don't add more or change any.
+I will trim these down and purge them from the git filesystem later if/ when there are more significant users or contributors.
+Future plan is to have samples available in releases for download.

 ## Roadmap